spdx/spdx-3-model/model/Dataset/Properties/datasetNoise.md

 ## Summary

-The field describes potentially noisy elements of the dataset.
+Describes potentially noisy elements of the dataset.

 ## Description

-The field describes what kinds of noises that a dataset might encompass.
+DatasetNoise describes what kinds of noises a dataset might encompass.
 The field uses free form text to specify the fields or the samples that might be noisy.
-Alternatively, the field can also be used to describe various noises that could impact the whole dataset.
+Alternatively, it can also be used to describe various noises that could impact the whole dataset.

 ## Metadata